Proctor Silex prides itself with its “built to last” electric appliances. Their latest take on the electric coffee grinder is known as the E610BY.

-In short, lots of coffee possibilities are opened up by this little grinder and we definitely love it for that!
+In short, lots of coffee possibilities are opened up by this little Proctor Silex product and we definitely love it for that!

 How to Make the Most Out of This Grinder

-As you already know, this grinder is simple, so getting the best and making the most out of it shouldn’t be too hard to do.
+As you already know, this product is simple, so getting the best and making the most out of it shouldn’t be too hard to do.